 "So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal." - 2 Corinthians 4:18 (NIV)

-I'm not sure if you've ever heard the story of bamboo before, but even if you're not a plant fan, it's one of those stories that you never forget.
+Have you ever heard the miracle story about bamboo?
+Even if you're not a plant lover, it's one of those stories that you never forget.

-Certain species of bamboo can miraculously grow an average of thirty-six inches within 24-hours and over eighty feet in just six weeks.
+Once established, bamboo produces canes that shoot out of the ground and grow to amazing heights within 60 days.
+Certain types of bamboo can miraculously grow an average of thirty-six inches within 24 hours and over 80 feet in just six weeks.

-But here's the catch... for bamboo to get to the sixty-day period of fast growth, it requires years of nurturing and cultivating—even with no visible sign that all of the "TLC" (tender love and care) is working.
+But here's the catch.
+For bamboo to get to that period of fast growth, it requires years of nurturing and cultivating—even with no sign that the planted seeds are working.

-The story of bamboo makes me think about how God works in us.
-He gave us His seed, the Word of God, and wants us to water it by reading it, meditating on it, and applying it to our lives.
+That's exactly how God works in our lives.
+He gave us His seed, the Word of God, and wants us to water it by reading, meditating, and applying it to our lives.

-Like bamboo, there are times when we don't see visible signs of growth in our lives, but that doesn't mean things aren't happening.
+Like bamboo, there are times when we don't see changes taking place in our lives, but that doesn't mean things aren't happening.
 Sometimes we get distracted by what we don't see and fail to notice where God is already at work in our lives.

-I know it's summer, but God doesn't take vacations — He's always at work.
+God doesn't take vacations or sleep.
+He's always at work.

-Has anyone ever told you about a brand you've never heard of before, and then suddenly you start to see it everywhere?
-The brand was always there, you just weren't paying attention to it.
+Has anyone ever told you about something you've never heard of before, and then you start seeing it everywhere?
+It was always there, you just weren't paying attention to it.

-Nurture and water the seed that God has given you.
-Live your life, stay consistent, and the harvest will come.
+Keep nurturing and watering the seed that God has given you.
+Prepare yourself because your harvest season is coming.